saltyorg/docs/docs/community/basics.md

 ### Update

-To update Saltbox Community run a standard saltbox update and both community and saltbox will be updated
+To update Saltbox Community run a standard saltbox update and both community and Saltbox will be updated

 ``` shell